ElementAstro/atom-docs/src/content/docs/en/async/slot.md

 9. **Error Handling**: These signal implementations do not inherently provide error handling for slot executions.
 Consider wrapping slot calls in try-catch blocks within your application code if exception handling is required.

 10. **Scalability**: For applications with a large number of signals or slots, consider the memory and performance implications.
 The `DynamicSignal` class, for instance, allows for runtime management of slots, which can be useful in such scenarios.

-By understanding these general principles and the specific behaviors of each signal class, you can effectively utilize these concurrent programming tools in your C++ applications.
-Choose the appropriate signal class based on your specific requirements for thread safety, performance, and functionality.